-Now you can get free wifi at Starbucks in Japan – and that of course includes Kyoto.
-You just need to register in advance of your visit to Japan – we explain how.
+Now you can get free wifi at all Starbucks in stores Japan – and that of course includes Kyoto.
+This is often the fastest and most reliable source of wifi for travelers in Japan.

 Kyoto Vacation Checklist